certsocietegenerale/fame/web/auth/ad/REAMDE.md

 # Installation

-The LDAP authentication module requires the python-ldap package to be available to FAME.
+The AD authentication module requires the python-ldap package to be available to FAME.
 It can be installed with this command: `utils/run.sh -m pip install python-ldap~=3.2.0`.
 This installs the required package into the virtualenv that is used by FAME.

-Once installed, please change the authentication type of fame to "ldap" if you want to use the LDAP authenticator.
+Once installed, please change the authentication type of fame to "ad" if you want to use the AD authenticator.

 # Configuration